i30817/rhdndat/README.rst

   --force               Force a recalculation and store of checksum
                         (in unix, on windows the calculation always happens).
   --no-rename           Cache checksum and check dat only, never ask for rename.
-  --verbose             Print full paths of skipped undatted/incomplete roms.
+  --verbose             Print more information about skipped roms.
   --install-completion  Install completion for the current shell.
   --show-completion     Show completion for the current shell, to copy it or
                         customize the installation.